1909sept03java/p2-resident-sleeper/README.md

 * let the rest of us know about the branch by doing
 $ git push -u branch-name-here
 * check your terminal, you should be in (branch-name-here)
 * go on and start working on your part of the project
+$ git add .
+$ git commit -m "I wRoTe CoDe ThAt DiDn't BrEaK tHe PrOjEcT"
+$ git push
-* if you want to delete a branch from your git
+* if you want to delete a branch from being tracked
 $ git checkout -d branch-name-here
 * if a branch has completed it's purpose, let rex know
 * so he can delete it permanently from the repo